Placards · Segregation · Audit trail — cited to 49 CFR

 Scan

-Take a photo of the Bill of Lading or hazmat manifest.
-AI extracts every material — UN number, hazard class, packing group, weight — and cites the 49 CFR section that triggered each placard.
+Snap the Bill of Lading or hazmat manifest — the AI reads every material and cites the 49 CFR section behind each placard.
+(That's the demo above.)

 2